at-lab-development/adapter-java-v2-junit4/README.md

   </servers>
 </settings>
 ```
-Also, do not forget to correct the following strings into ```pox.xml``` file if you are going to deploy library into another github repository.
+Also, do not forget to correct the following strings into ```pom.xml``` file if you are going to deploy library into another github repository.
 ```xml
 <repositoryName>adapter-java-v2-junit4</repositoryName>
 <repositoryOwner>at-lab-development</repositoryOwner>
 ```
 **NOT SUPPORTED MULTITHREADING
-This library include in ```pox.xml``` file JUnit4 dependency with scope marked as provided.
+This library include in ```pom.xml``` file JUnit4 dependency with scope marked as provided.
 That could cause some vulnerabilities**